-The minimum number of waiver services (one or more) that an individual must require in order to be determined to need waiver services is: 1 ii.
-Frequency of services.
-The state requires (select one):

-The provision of waiver services at least monthly

-Monthly monitoring of the individual when services are furnished on a less than monthly basis b.
-Responsibility for Performing Evaluations and Reevaluations.
-Level of care evaluations and reevaluations are performed (select one):

-If the state also requires a minimum frequency for the provision of waiver services other than monthly (e.g., quarterly), specify the frequency:

-Directly by the Medicaid agency

-By the operating agency specified in Appendix A

-By a government agency under contract with the Medicaid agency.

-Specify the entity:

-The TPA conducts the level of care (LOC) evaluation.
-The Medicaid Agency oversees the TPA to assure compliance with all policies and regulations.
-The Medicaid Agency makes the final decision for level of care through the review and recommendations of the contracted TPA.
-The Medicaid Agency retains the authority to exercise administrative discretion and issues policies, rules and regulations for waiver operations.

-c.
-Qualifications of Individuals Performing Initial Evaluation: Per 42 CFR §441.303(c)(1), specify the educational/professional qualifications of individuals who perform the initial evaluation of level of care for waiver applicants:
+The minimum number of waiver services (one or more) that an individual must require in order to be determined to waiver services is: uency of services.
+The state requires (select one): - The provision of waiver services at least monthly Monthly monitoring of the individual when services are furnished on a less than monthly basis If the state also requires a minimum frequency for the provision of waiver services other than monthly (e.g., quarterly), specify the frequency: esponsibile erformed (s ity for Performing Evaluations and Reevaluations.
+Level of care evaluations and reevaluations are select one): Directly y by the Medicaid agency By the o operating agency specified in Appendix A By a go vernment agency under contract with the Medicaid agency.
+Specify the entity: compli through PA conducts the level of care (LOC) evaluation.
+The Medicaid Agency oversees the TPA to assure ance with all policies and regulations.
+The Medicaid Agency makes the final decision for level of care in the review and recommendations of the contracted TPA.
+The Medicaid Agency retains the authority to be administrative discretion and issues policies, rules and regulations for waiver operations.
+Other Specify. : ons of Individuals Performing Initial Evaluation: Per 42 CFR §441.303(c)(1), specify the professional qualifications of individuals who perform the initial evaluation of level of care for waiver applicants: